Subscribe

 What Color Flooring Makes a Room Look Larger?

-Be aware that dark flooring colors, including deep brown plush carpeting and dark simulated woods, can be wonderful in a limited space.
-Unlike darkness on walls, deep coloring on floors makes a light-colored ceiling appear higher and seems to elevate the entire room.
+Surprisingly, dark flooring colors, including deep brown plush carpeting and dark simulated woods, can be beneficial in rooms with limited space.
+Unlike dark walls, the combination of deep coloring on floors and light-colored walls and ceilings make the ceiling appear higher and elevate the entire room.
+Additionally, the contrast between the dark floors and light walls pulls the eyes upward, focusing on the room’s brightness.

 Transform Your Small Space to Make It Appear Larger